Jamil Wilson

-Jamil Dashan Wilson (born November 21, 1990) is an American professional basketball player for the Aguada of the Liga Uruguaya de Básquetbol (LUB).
+Jamil Dashan Wilson (born November 21, 1990) is an American professional basketball player who most recently played for the Osos de Manatí of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the University of Oregon and Marquette University.

 High school career

 Wilson attended Horlick High School in Racine, Wisconsin.
 As a junior, he averaged 18.3 points and 9.4 rebounds per game.
 In his senior season, the Associated Press first team all-state selection averaged 21.2 points and 10.2 rebounds per game.
 He led the Rebels to a 24–2 record and championship game appearance and was named the All-Racine County Player of the Year.
 Wilson was ranked the 30th-best overall player in his class by Scout.com and 31st in the ESPNU 100.

 College career

 Wilson began his collegiate career at the University of Oregon and averaged 4.7 points and 3.2 rebounds per game as a freshman, making 14 starts.
 He transferred to Marquette at the end of his freshman campaign and was forced to sit out the 2011–12 season as a redshirt.
 Wilson averaged 9.7 points and 4.9 rebounds as a junior at Marquette.
 As a senior, he averaged 11.7 points and 5.9 rebounds per game while starting all 32 games.
 On February 11, 2014, Wilson had what Marquette coach Buzz Williams said was "the best game since he's been here."
 He scored 25 points and collected 10 rebounds to push Marquette past Seton Hall.